Six Level Wood Rack

-The best lumber racks will keep you lumber straight, dry and out of your way.
-And, for less than the price of a dozen 2×4’s, you can buy a wood storage system to keep your wood straight and dry.
+The best wood racks will keep your lumber straight, dry, and out of your way.
+And, for less than a dozen 2x4s, you can buy a wood storage system to protect your investment.

 - Prevent warped wood

 - Provide easy access to lumber

 - And, of course, protect their investment

 In this guide, you can learn what lumber storage solutions are available and best for your home woodworking shop.

 While most reviews of woodworking tools and solutions are done by folks who have never turned on a saw, I’ve cut and ripped tens of thousands of board feet of lumber in my thirty years.